From our private database of 35,400+ case briefs...

 Facts

 Private parties were involved in litigation over ownership of land on an island in the Mississippi River.
-The State of Louisiana (plaintiff) intervened, claiming that the land was located in that state.
-Louisiana then filed a third-party complaint against Mississippi (defendant) and sought leave to file an original action against Mississippi in the United States Supreme Court.
+The State of Louisiana (plaintiff) intervened, claiming that the land was located in Louisiana.
+Louisiana then filed a third-party complaint against Mississippi (defendant) and also sought leave to file an original action against Mississippi in the United States Supreme Court, seeking a decision as to which state owned the land.

 Rule of Law